 He created strategies for every element that would affect performance – minimising dust accumulating in the team truck, bringing in a sleep coach to ensure good sleep quality by taking their own mattresses on tour.
 Each cyclist was taught how to properly wash their hands by a surgeon, they even banned shaking hands at the Olympics to avoid illnesses.
 All these changes in isolation are small but together made a huge difference.
 His squad won track cycling medals at Beijing and London and have now won Tour de France numerous times.

 A business can work in the same way.
 If a business is wanting to improve efficiencies, then this is a great way to do it.
 Create a dashboard or regular report like the Fitbit dashboard that shows all your KPI’s.
 Create them for each department or even specific staff member.
-For example, for the sales team, a daily dashboard that shows them how many calls they need to make, emails to send and jobs to convert, to hit target.
+For example, daily dashboards for your sales team, showing how many calls they need to make, emails to send, and jobs to convert to hit target.
 Even how many deals they need to lose to win their targeted quota.
 That will be useful for them – especially if there is a motivation/reward if they do hit target.

 With a shop floor operator, set targets such as reducing wastage or increasing speed of production.
 If we have 6 shop floor workers and each can improve their production time by 2 minutes a day, that equals 12 minutes a day, an hour a week, which will equal about 6 working days a year.
 You can use the shared information to create marginal gains for individuals which will then contribute to the businesses overall goals – the data and analysis is available through your MIS.